paularmstrong/onerepo/.changeset/young-roses-divide.md

 'onerepo': minor
 ---

 `tasks` will now stash any unstaged changes when running the `pre-commit` lifecycle and reapply them after completion.
 This option is configurable using the `stagedOnly` option on `core.tasks` in `setup()`.
+Alternatively, you can manually pass `--staged` to the command.